 There are several Dalí museums and exhibits throughout the world, but I found this one to be particularly interesting for a few reasons.
 First of all, Dalí himself collaborated with architects and curators to design and build the museum, it contains the largest span of his work (from his early sketches to some of the last works of his life), and it's where he is actually buried.
-The inception and history of the museum is quite fascinating and you can read more about it here.
+The inception and history of the museum is quite fascinating and you can read more about it here

 of pieces he created during his life.
 I mean, he must have really been cranking 'em out.
 There are over a thousand pieces: sculptures, large scale paintings, jewelry, and installations - just in this museum alone.
 The other thing that really struck us during our visit is that Dalí seemingly could have been about 10 different artists.
 He dabbled in almost every style that emerged during his career and really seemed to excel in all of them.
 When most people think of Dalí, they think of his surrealist clocks and strange holographic images, but he also experimented with Cubism, Impressionism and Futurism.
 You can tell that when he got bored with one technique, he moved onto another one.
 His range was truly astounding.

 But of course there's always his super weird stuff too.